 An Introductory Workshop

-This 2-day workshop includes lectures and small group work, and covers the entire systematic review process.
-Upon completion of this workshop, participants should be able to –
+This 6-part (3.5 hr.) workshop covers the entire systematic review process.
+Upon completion of this workshop, participants should be able to:

 - Identify and structure a systematic review topic

 - Describe the steps for conducting a comprehensive literature search and gathering relevant studies

 - Develop a coding protocol for extracting relevant information from included studies